The Spiritual Centre.co.uk

 Hawthorn, often celebrated for its vibrant red hue and delightful flavour, is more than just a charming addition to the landscape; it is a powerhouse of health benefits thanks to its rich composition of plant polyphenols.
 These compounds are renowned for their potent antioxidant properties, which play a crucial role in safeguarding our bodies against oxidative stress—a process that can lead to cellular damage and various chronic diseases.
 Research has increasingly highlighted the link between these antioxidants found in hawthorn berries and an array of health benefits, such as improved cardiovascular health, enhanced circulation, and support for overall heart function.
 Incorporating this remarkable fruit into our diets, whether through teas, supplements, or simply enjoying them fresh, allows us to embrace a holistic approach that enhances our overall well-being.
 Folklore's deep-rooted history with hawthorn, traditionally viewed as a symbol of protection and vitality, serves as a testament to nature's gift in promoting not only physical but also emotional wellness.

-Hawthorn can be found in abundance throughout the UK; however, the refining processes can prove to be problematic.
+Hawthorn can be found in abundance throughout the UK; however, the refining processes can be problematic.
 The pip is known to be toxic because it contains a natural poison: cyanide.

 The juices from the berries, while sweet, have a distinctly discernible aftertaste that is both bitter and spicy.
 They serve as an ideal complement to vodka or gin.